Sirhiggelbottom/Toggle-Rockwell-Software/README.md

 - Windows services
 - Device drivers

-The script is particularly useful for developers, technicians, or system administrators who need to quickly enable or disable Rockwell software components without manually managing each component individually.
+This script is especially useful for users who need to quickly enable or disable Rockwell software components that may conflict with ETS6, particularly regarding USB interface usage.

 ## Features